 3. Powerade Zero

 Also made by Coca Cola, you see the artificial sweeteners sucralose and acesulfame K and artificial colors.
 The troubling part for me with sucralose – also known as Splenda – is that is has a covalent bond with chlorine, creating an organochlorine.
-What are organicchlorines?
+What are organochlorines?
 Agent Orange, DDT, PCB’s, pesticides and insecticides.
 That’s correct.
 Your body cannot break these down and are extremely harmful.
 Ionic bonds with chlorine are found in compounds like salt, covalent bonds with chlorine are found in poisonous and carcinogenic compounds.
 Sucralose has been found to wreak havoc on intestinal bacteria (up to 50% destruction), which makes sense looking at its chemical structure.
 Your beneficial bacteria is responsible for up to 80 percent of your immune system, your ability to lose weight, and emerging research is connecting anxiety and depression to low beneficial bacteria populations.

 Ingredients: Water, citric acid, mineral salts (sodium chloride, magnesium chloride, calcium chloride, potassium phosphate), colour (anthocyanins), natural raspberry flavouring with other natural flavourings, acidity regulator (E332), sweeteners (sucralose, acesulfame K), color (E133).

 Vitaminwater is also owned by Coca-Cola.
 You may have noticed that the bottle contains “2.5 servings” which means you need to multiply everything by 2.5, a deceiving way to lower the amounts on the label from first glance.
-There are 32.5 grams of sugar (use to be crystalline fructose, a form even higher in fructose than HFCS and often tainted with heavy metals.
+There are 31 grams of sugar (use to be crystalline fructose, a form even higher in fructose than HFCS and often tainted with heavy metals.
 Changes now say “cane sugar”) in each bottle of Vitaminwater, compared to 39 grams of sugar in one can of Coke.
 You may have even read the about the lawsuit against Vitaminwater for calling itself a healthy beverage, and Coca-Cola has since acknowledged that it is indeed not.
 Too much sugar will make you cramp while you’re competing, upset your stomach, lower your immunity, deplete minerals and actually dehydrate you.
 As for the vitamins, they are synthetic, incomplete and worthless to the body.